rahul-desai3/chat/readMe.md

 This software repository/project contains a chatroom server (server.js) and a chat client (index.html).
 It suports following features:

-  - Send message to the chatroom
+  - Send and receive message to the chatroom
-  - Receive message from the chatroom
+  - 1:1 chat can be converted to a group chat by just sharing the URL
   - Receive offline messages (messages sent when the receiver was offline)
   - Get notification if a new member joins the chatroom
   - List of members in the chatroom